Krupakar-Reddy-S/Image-Editor-Terminal/README.md

 &nbsp;

 >   #### 11. colourFilter(BufferedImage input, boolean R, boolean G, boolean B)
 >
+> This method takes an BufferedImage and three boolean values **R, G, B** and returning an image which only include a colour channel if it's boolean value is true resulting in Coloured Filters.
+>
 > - boolean R = true;
 >   boolean G = false;